Skip to main content

 Dryer Vent Services

-This isn’t technically chimney work, but dryer vent cleaning is something we do because it uses similar tools and prevents house fires.
-In Edwards, where homes are often built into hillsides, dryer vents can run 25-30 feet, with multiple elbows.
-That’s a recipe for lint buildup and potential fire.
+This isn’t technically chimney work, but dryer vent cleaning is something we do because it uses similar tools and it stops house fires.
+In Edwards, where homes are often built into hillsides, dryer vents can run 25 to 30 feet with multiple elbows.
+That’s a setup for lint buildup and a real fire risk.

 • Standard Dryer Vent Cleaning: $150-$250